Sobeston/zig.guide/chapter-1.md

 }
 ```

 Functions often return error unions.
-Here's one using a catch with __payload capturing__ to take the value of the error.
+Here's one using a catch, where the `|err|` syntax receives the value of the error.
+This is called __payload capturing__, and is used similarly in many places.
+We'll talk about it in more detail later in the chapter.
 Side note: some languages use similar syntax for lambdas - this is not the case for Zig.

 ```zig
 fn failingFunction() error{Oops}!void {